Amcinonide: Commercialization

 First introduced to the market in 1979 as 0.025% and 0.1% creams, Amcinonide has been available continuously since then, being prescribed for a variety of similar dermatological symptoms.
 Lederle Laboratories first manufactured Amcinonide for distribution to countries in North America, Europe, and Asia.
 In 1979, marketed under the trade name of Cyclocort, Amcinonide was made available in the United States.
 Also produced by American Cyanamid, Amcinonide was then marketed to West Germany as Amcinonid beginning in 1981.
 Shortly thereafter in 1982, Lederle introduced the product to France and Japan as Visderm and Penticort, respectively.

 After acquiring production rights from American Home Products, Amcinonide is currently being produced in the United States by Taro Pharmaceuticals USA and Fougera, a subsidiary of Sandoz and Novartis.
 GlaxoSmithKline and Teva Canada also produce Amcinonide for international sales.
-While most products are manufactured at 0.1% strength ointment, cream, or lotion, it is important to note that none of the producers sell Amcinonide as an over-the-counter (OTC) medication but only as a prescription product.
+While most products are manufactured at 0.1% strength ointment, cream, or lotion, none of the producers sell Amcinonide as an over-the-counter (OTC) medication but only as a prescription product.

 While the initial patents obtained by American Cyanamid company in the late 1970s/ early 1980s for ointment, cream, and lotion formulations have expired, new patents have been obtained for alternative transdermal delivery methods.
 More recently, however, the drug formulation itself has not been patented but ways to incorporate it into occlusive dressings such as a pressure sensitive adhesive layer as demonstrated by Senju USA, Inc. in 2012 - 2014.
 Specifically, these new dosage forms target diseases of the eyelid such as blepharitis, allergic conjunctivitis, vernal keratoconjunctivitis, and atopic keratoconjunctivitis.
 This is significant as previous formulations of Amcinonide have not been used to treat ocular inflammations.
 Patents such as these are likely to continue to be published as research searches for low cost alternatives to new drugs to increase bioavailability and patient compliance.